 Completion of Training & Applying for Licensure

-If you are nearing the end of your training program and intend to practise medicine in Nova Scotia, you will need to apply for a new licence.
+If you are nearing the end of your training program and want to practise medicine in Nova Scotia, you will need to apply for a new licence.

 If you are considering licensure outside of Nova Scotia, you must contact the appropriate provincial College of Physicians & Surgeons or licensing authorities in other jurisdictions.